sftcd/witidtm/README.md

 tool for assignments etc. Apologies that only registered students can see that material.

+Lecture slides etc are [below](#materials).

 ## Lecture/Online Session Schedule

-It's almost all online for the start of the semester, but hopefully we'll get face to face sessions in the not too distant.
+It's partly online for the start of the semester, but hopefully we'll get fully back to face to face sessions in the not too distant.

 You can join sessions via
 the [blackboard collaborate ultra](https://tcd.blackboard.com/webapps/collab-ultra/tool/collabultra?course_id=_74933_1)